JennyHolberton/holbertonschool-validation/module3_task1/README.md

 ## Lifecycle

-**Build**: Use the `make build` command in the terminal to build the static HTML pages from the Markdown files. \
+**Build**: Use the `make build` command in the terminal to build \
+the static HTML pages from the Markdown files.
-**Create a new post**: Use the `make post POST_NAME=<name> POST_TITLE=<title>` command in the terminal to create a new post in the `content/posts` directory with the given name and title. \
+**Create a new post**: Use the `make post POST_NAME=<name> POST_TITLE=<title>` \
+command in the terminalto create a new post in the `content/posts` directory \
+with the given name and title.
-**Clean**: Use the `make clean` command in the terminal to remove the `dist` directory and its contents. \
+**Clean**: Use the `make clean` command in the terminal to remove the `dist` \
+directory and its contents.
 **Help**: Use help to show Makefile usage.

 ## Workflow

-To ensure the code is always ready to be deployed and that the build process is up to date, automated workflow using GitHub Actions has been set up.
-This workflow performs various validations, including linting, building, and running tests.
+To ensure the code is always ready to be deployed and that the build \
+process is up to date, automated workflow using GitHub Actions has been set up. \
+This workflow performs various validations, \
+including linting, building, and running tests.

 ### Workflow Steps

-1. **Clone Repository:** This step clones the repository into the GitHub Actions environment.
+1. **Clone Repository:** Clones the repository into the GitHub Actions environment.
-2. **Set Up Environment:** The workflow uses the `ubuntu-22.04` virtual machine.
+2. **Set Up Environment:** Workflow uses the `ubuntu-22.04` virtual machine.
-3. **Validate Makefile:** The workflow positions itself in the correct directory and executes the command `make help` to validate the presence of the Makefile and ensure it implements the help target.
+3. **Validate Makefile:** Workflow positions itself in the correct directory \
+and executes the command `make help` to validate the presence of the Makefile \
+and ensure it implements the help target.

 ### Workflow Trigger

 The workflow is triggered in two scenarios:

 1. **New Code Push:** Whenever there is new code pushed to the repository
-2. **Daily Schedule:** The workflow is also scheduled to run once per day at a specified time.
-This ensures that our code is regularly validated and ready for deployment.
+2. **Daily Schedule:** The workflow is also scheduled to run once per day \
+at a specified time.
+This ensures that our code is regularly validated \
+and ready for deployment.